benmiller314/cdm2022spring/plans/lesson-01.md

   * **and post** a brief introduction to yourself on the <a href="{{site.github.issues_url}}/1">issue queue</a>.
     - Feel free to excerpt from the letter you wrote me today, or to adapt it for the wider audience, if you want; you should have received a copy of your post at whichever email address you used on the form.
     -  If you'd like, feel free to include a link to that digital tool / app / website you wrote down at the start of class!
-3. Finally, some prep for next class:
+3. Finally, you'll need some software for next class:
-  * Please **read / play** through Tyler Su's ["Playing Lev Manovich"](https://tylersu.github.io/o/), which defines and illustrates five principles of new media.
-Be ready to talk about what you noticed, and what you wondered.
-  * If you don't already have one, **download / install** a plain text editor.
-I recommend [Atom](http://atom.io), which is free and cross-platform, but if you already use Notepad++ or SublimeText or something like that, you're fine.
+  * **Download and install** a plain text editor with syntax highlighting; if you don't already have a preference, I recommend [Atom](https://atom.io).
     - NB: Microsoft Word is *not* good enough for this purpose.
-Word files are very much not plain text, as you'll see if you replace the .docx with .zip and expand the result.
+Word files are very much not plain text... as you can see if you replace the .docx with .zip and expand the result.
+    - If you already use Notepad++ or SublimeText or something like that, that's fine.
+I may ask you to share your screen so we can look for similarities and differences. :1
+  * **Download and install** the [GitHub Desktop application](https://desktop.github.com).
+    - NB: If you super-prefer command-line git, you're welcome to use it, but we will be talking about the GH Desktop interface on Thursday.